 You've probably seen infographics posted on social media.
 These infographics combine words and visual elements to give information in a concise way.

-The following online tools can be used to help your students create their own infographics and visuals as a compare and contrast activity.
-It’s important for students to understand that, while words can and should be used, the visual aspect is just as important as the words.
+The following online tools can be used to help your upper elementary students create their own infographics and visuals as a compare and contrast activity.
+It's important for students to understand that, while words can and should be used, the visual aspect is just as important as the words.

 1. Piktochart - This tool provides templates to create a variety of infographics.
 A free option is available, but students would be required to create a log in.